Arbint/ConferenceQuerySystem/README.md

 ## Deploy

 It is recommend to deploy it with docker and the provided ```docker-compose.yml``` file.
 You may what to change the service, image, and container name, to yours.
-Simply pull the repo to your server, use termial to navigate to the repo root directory, and run:
+Simply pull the repo to your server, use terminal to navigate to the repo root directory, and run:

 ```sh
 docker-compose build